- Quality of Care and the ED

 Over the past two decades, the quality improvement and patient safety movements have traversed into healthcare from other industries such as manufacturing and aviation.
 More recently, the role of the patient experience and patient-reported outcomes in evaluation and improvement processes have also been highlighted.
 With our increasing reliance on technology for documentation, order entry, medication dispensing, patient monitoring, data housing, and beyond, an organized approach to understanding and applying health informatics is also needed.

 Whether you are new to these fields or you have been working on projects for many years, the HiQuiPs series will be of interest to you.
 The series aims to introduce high yield and practical information.
 From basic theory to implementation approaches, as well as expert advice on key topics, we hope to equip your toolkit with useful approaches that you can take with you to your next shift or project.
 Our plan is to introduce basic theory and build on it with practical advice, common mistakes, and fresh insights.

 Each month a new post will discuss a high-yield HiQuiPs topic as it relates to emergency medicine.
 Our team comprises residents with formal areas of study in the aforementioned topics and experienced faculty from around the country.
-Our Senior Editorial team consists of Dr. Lucas Chartier and Dr. Shawn Mondoux.
-Stay tuned to our first post during the first week of August discussing ‘Quality of Care and the Emergency Department’.
+Our Senior Editorial team consists of Dr. Ahmed Taher, Dr. Lucas Chartier and Dr. Shawn Mondoux.
+Our Junior Editors are Dr. Mark Hewitt and Dr. Edward Mason.
 Finally, If you have any topics you would like us to discuss please let us know!
-See you on August 1st.